 Narcolepsy Symptoms: Cataplexy

-Reviewed by: HU Medical Review Board | Last reviewed: August 2021
+Reviewed by: HU Medical Review Board | Last reviewed: November 2024 | Last updated: November 2024

 How common is cataplexy with narcolepsy?

 Cataplexy is the first symptom to appear in 1 out of 10 cases of narcolepsy.
-Some people may only have a few cataplexy attacks in their whole life.
+Some people may have only a few cataplexy attacks in their whole life.
 Others may have many attacks each day.1,2

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.